-Term/Topic Details Type of visit Cost breakdown Spring Term Helping children to become more independent, work as a team and take on Off site Coach: 17.50 Bushcraft Residential the challenge of new experiences, the residential experience will include: Two days and one night, all food and drink, support of fully qualified instructors.
-Opportunity to take part in different outdoors activities.
-Discovery Package: £110.00 per child
+Term/Topic Details Type of visit Cost breakdown Spring Term Helping children to become more independent, work as a team and take on Off site Approx £125.50 per child Bushcraft Residential the challenge of new experiences, the residential experience will include: orma •Two days and one night, all food and drink, support of fully qualified instructors. •Opportunity to take part in different outdoors activities.

-Costs are based on 2019-20 prices and may increase subject to supplier costs.
+Costs are based on 2020-21 prices and may increase subject to supplier costs.
 Permission letters advising of the exact cost will be sent out near to the date of each visit.

 Please note that the type and number of trips per class takes into account a number of criteria including the age of the children.
+We will also be closely looking at the guidance issued by the government regarding COIVD-19 to support the planning and risk assessment process, that will take place to support the trips scheduled.

-Eagles Class Autumn Timetable
+Eagles Autumn Timetable